simgrid/simgrid/docs/source/platform_reference.rst

    - At time t = 10, the profile is reset (as we are 5 seconds after the last event).
 Then the available speed will drop again to 50% at time t = 11.

-   If your profile does not contain any LOOPAFTER line, then it will be executed only once and not in a repetitive way.
+   If your profile does not contain any LOOPAFTER line, then it will be executed only once and not repeated.

    .. warning:: Don't get fooled: Bandwidth and Latency profiles of a :ref:`pf_tag_link` contain absolute values, while
       Availability profiles of a :ref:`pf_tag_host` contain ratios.